ahriman21/linux/linux-basic-commands.md

 ### to reconfig or config a package or app:
 > dpkg-reconfigure [app name]

-### to install programs locally (when you downloaded the installation file on your computer ):
+### to install programs locally (when you downloaded a installation file on your computer ):
 > dpkg -i filename.deb

 # environment variables :